$549 AirPods Max: All the things you could buy instead of Apple's new headphones

 There's a headphone-shaped elephant in the room this week: Apple just announced the AirPods Max over-the-ear headphones, challenging the premium likes of the Bose Noise Cancelling Headphones 700 and the Sony WH-1000XM4.
-But if you thought the AirPods Pro were pricey at $249, get a load of this: The AirPods Max will run you $549.
+But if you thought the AirPods Pro were pricey at $249, get a load of this: The AirPods Max (with its much-mocked Smart Case) will run you $549.

 Worth it?
 I guess that remains to be seen, as the new headphones won't arrive until Dec.
-15. I know CNET audio expert David Carnoy is eager to get his hands on them (or his ears in them), noting the benefits of features like spatial audio and transparency mode.
+15. CNET audio expert David Carnoy was eager to get his hands on them (or his ears in them), noting the benefits of features like spatial audio and transparency mode.
+Here are his hands-on first impressions of the AirPods Max.
 Certainly there are audiophiles out there willing to pay this kind of money for fancy headphones -- though I'm not one of them.
 Not even close.

 Sony WH-1000XM4 + Apple AirPods Pro + 6 months of HBO Max = $547